okfn/handbook/text/courses/index.rst

 Courses
 =======

+<p>Welcome to the School of Data courses.
+School of Data produces two types of material:

+<strong>Courses:</strong> explain *why* something is important and help you to understand the basic decisions involved in picking particular tools or approaches and where it is worth investing your time.
+<strong>Recipes</strong> - explain *how* to do something and may advocate using a particular tool or method to do so.

+Data might sound scary sometimes - don’t worry, we're there to guide you through!
+If you have any questions about the material, simply drop us a line via the <a href="http://lists.okfn.org/mailman/listinfo/school-of-data" title="mailing list">mailing list</a>.

 Data Fundamentals
 ------------------------

-Welcome to the first Courses of the School of Data.
-These modules provide a solid overview over the workflow with data and help you understand what data wrangling is about.
-Data might sound scary sometimes - don't worry were there to guide you through.

 .. raw:: html

+The Data Fundamental modules provide a solid overview over the workflow with data guiding you from what data is, to how to make your data tell a story.
+The courses listed below should be seen as a whole, a quick overview of the elements involved in working with data.

   <ul class="thumbnails">
     <li class="span4" >